-Reversed-phase HPLC separation and on-line high-resolution top-down MS/MS in m/z mode of the monoisotopic topoisomer of the multiple charged MS1-resolved protein species coeluting in the same chromatographic peak, encompasing as above fractions 1-34 from D. angusticeps venom (Fig.1A) and 1-19 from D. polylepis venom (Fig.1B), yielded good quality fragmentation spectra (Fig. 3) that allowed the identification of 71 D. angusticeps venom components (Table 4) and 70 toxin sequences in the venom of D. polylepis (Table 5).
+Reversed-phase HPLC separation and on-line high-resolution top-down MS/MS in m/z mode of the monoisotopic topoisomer of the multiple charged MS1-resolved protein species co-eluting in the same chromatographic peak, encompasing as above fractions 1-34 from D. angusticeps venom (Fig.1A) and 1-19 from D. polylepis venom (Fig.1B), yielded good quality fragmentation spectra (Fig. 3) enabling identification of 71 D. angusticeps venom components (Table 4) and 70 toxin sequences in the venom of D. polylepis (Table 5).
 In addition of fully confirming native protein assignments by mass + S-S (Tables 1-3), the top-down MS/MS-derived sequences showed the occurrence, in both species, of a number of homologs (proteoforms and/or isoforms sensu (69)) of known proteins belonging to the Kun, sc3FTx, and lc3FTx toxin families (Tables 4 and 5).
 Three prokineticin homologs were also identified in D. polylepis venom (Table 5).
 Thirty-eight (D. angusticeps) and 61 (D. polylepis) venom protein homologs harbour unexplained mass discrepancies.
-Without the support of a comprehensive species-specific genomic or venom gland transcriptomic database, we can not ascertain if these mass differences are due to combinations of diverse posttranslational modifications of the same gene product (proteoforms) or to isoforms originating from members of a gene family or alternative splicing.
+Without the support of a comprehensive species-specific genomic or venom gland transcriptomic database, we can not ascertain if these mass differences are due to combinations of diverse post-translational modifications of the same gene product (proteoforms) or to isoforms originating from members of a gene family or from alternative splicing.